DEFRA/defra-ruby-validators/README.md

 ### Business type

-This validator checks the value provided is one of our known business types (soleTrader, limitedCompany, partnership, limitedLiabilityPartnership, localAuthority, and charity).
+This validator checks the value provided is one of our known business types

+- `soleTrader`
+- `limitedCompany`
+- `partnership`
+- `limitedLiabilityPartnership`
+- `localAuthority`
+- `charity`

 If blank or not one of these it will return an error.

 Add it to your model or form object using